kyma-project/opentelemetry-collector-components/otel-collector/README.md

 ## Build locally

 1. The build mode defaults to `PR`.
 To change this, set the **BUILD_MODE** variable to either `PR` or `release`.
-1. To build the image locally, run it in the repository root folder:
+1. To build the image locally, run the following command in the repository root folder:
     ```sh
     docker build -f otel-collector/Dockerfile .
     ```